m-stein/m-stein.github.io/_posts/2016-02-13-recording-genode-screencasts-2.markdown

 the `libports / run / eglgears.run` demo might provide a good setup.
 It’s small and creates dynamic frame-buffer output.
 So, I integrated the essentials of that setup into my `avconv.run` script.
-Next, I placed the frame-buffer interception component, that I wrote last week, in front of the Framebuffer driver to multiplex the Framebuffer service between Nitpicker and *avconv*.
+Next, I placed the frame-buffer splitter component, that I wrote last week, in front of the Framebuffer driver to multiplex the Framebuffer service between Nitpicker and *avconv*.

 After that, I was able to read the real Screeninfo in my *avconv* IOCTLs by